Measles outbreak in Washington State

 - To find out if you have possibly been exposed to measles in Clark County, call the public exposure line for Clark County at 360-397-8021.

-- If you have been exposed to measles, are not immune and are a Neighborcare Health patient, call 206-548-5710.
+- If you have been exposed to measles, are not immune and are a Neighborcare Health patient, please call 206-548-5710 first before going to a clinic so as not to spread the illness to others.
 If you are not a Neighborcare Health patient, learn how to become a patient.